AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Equivalences need to be checked for usages that could be internally conflicted or have possible conflicts with other constraints.
+Function :func:`CheckEquivalences` is called within :func:`GenerateConstraints` to diagnose and where possible resolve such uses, as discussed below.

 **Mixed parameter use:**

- **Note** that cycling through the equivalences may be needed to find all mixed-use parameters, see below.
+ **Note** that multiple passes, cycling through the equivalences may be needed to find all mixed-use parameters, as will be discussed further, below.

 * A parameter should not show up as a dependent variable in two equivalence expressions, such as::